-A brand photoshoot is an impactful way to generate custom content and connect with your viewers.
+A brand photoshoot is an impressive way to showcase custom content and connect with your viewers.
 From professional headshots to behind-the-scenes photos that showcase your work process… these images are invaluable.

 Websites generally use images in a horizontal format.
-Think about it.
-Visit any website, and you’ll often see a full-width slider on the homepage… plus several mid-bar parallax images throughout the page as you scroll.
+Think about it: visit any website, and you’ll often see a full-width slider on the homepage… plus several mid-bar parallax images throughout the page as you scroll.
+While our phones feature vertical layouts, desktop computer screens are horizontal rectangles—so it makes sense that the imagery needs to complement that space.

-If you’re a photographer, it may feel more natural to take portrait-style photos (since that’s usually the preferred format for wedding blog submissions)… but, for brand photoshoots, remind yourself to step back and snap a horizontal variation as often as possible.
+If you’re a photographer, it may feel more natural to take portrait-style photos (since that’s usually the preferred format for publication, mobile images, etc.)… but, for brand photoshoots, remind yourself to step back and snap a horizontal variation as often as possible.
 Your website designer will appreciate you!

 2. Get lots of details shots.

-Of course, headshots are hugely important.
+Of course, headshots are important.
 You want to share your face and your personality throughout your website and on your Instagram account.
-But I would also encourage you to capture a lot of details shots.
+But I would also encourage you to capture as many details as possible.

 Keep this in mind: for website imagery, MOST of the brand photos will probably be used as background images of some kind.
-Your website designer will usually use a couple of headshots on the home page and about page… but beyond that, the imagery scattered throughout the website will usually play a supporting role.
+Your website designer will usually use a few headshots on the home page and about page… but beyond that, the imagery scattered throughout the website will often play a supporting role.
 It will most often be used as background imagery to support the content.

 The most important thing on a website is why and how a potential client should work with you.